nagpach/aws-refarch-wordpress/README.md

 ![architecture-overview](images/aws-refarch-wordpress.jpg)

 The repository consists of a set of nested templates which are run in order from the master template.
 Run the master template to create the entire stack, entering the appropriate parameters.
-Nested templates can be run individually in order, entering the appropriate input parameters for each template.
+Nested templates can be run individually in order, entering the appropriate input parameters for each stack.

 ## Steps to Run
 To launch the entire stack and deploy a WordPress site on AWS, click on one of the ***Launch Stack*** links above or download the Master template and launch it locally.